 VEC partners with Efficiency Vermont to offer a single point-of-purchase incentive for heat pump water heaters.
 (No incentive is available directly from VEC.)

 Heating with wood pellets can be an effective way to reduce the amount of oil or propane you use.
 Pellet stoves burn more efficiently than wood stoves and allow for more flexible placement in your home because a chimney is not always required.
 As of January 1, 2024, VEC is partnering with Efficiency Vermont to offer a single point of purchase incentive through participating vendors.
 However, qualifying pellet stoves that did not receive this incentive can apply directly to VE for a $200 bill credit.

 Electric powered forklifts/hand trucks reduce emissions inside buildings and are quieter to operate.

 VEC offers a $1,000 bill credit for the purchase of electric forklifts.
 The credit applies to the purchase of new or used forklifts for new applications or whenever a purchased electric forklift directly replaces a fossil fuel-powered forklift.
 To get the bill credit, complete this online form or this fillable PDF.

 Note: VEC owns an electric powered hand truck we use in our Newport facility.
 Above, VEC's Chris Lawson demonstrates the safety features of the equipment.

 Commercial Electric Lawnmowers

-To get the bill credit, complete and submit this form.
+To apply for the bill credit, complete this online form.